Skip to content

 I hope that you have enjoyed reading about these snake bite myths, and hopefully learned something as well.
 Before you browse away we would like to recommend checking out our post on Essential First Aid Kit For Family Camping.
 It contains a list of first aid supplies that actually work.
 In addition we would love it if you would share your favorite snake bite myths with us on social media.
 Our handle is @adventureite on all the major platforms.
 Thanks for reading and we will see you on the trials!

 A note on sources: We have made every attempt to be as accurate as possible in this article.
 We have linked to scholarly sources when one is directly relevant.
-For other myths we relied on research and authoritative articles such as this, this and this.
+For other myths we relied on research and authoritative articles such as this, this one from the CDC and this one from the Mayo Clinic.

 Related Blog Posts